 The projected holograms can appear life-like and can move, be shaped, and change according to interaction with the user or the physical environment.
 Gestures, gaze and voice commands can be used to navigate and control the presented content.

-Trimble has been researching the use of mixed reality since 1997 when our first patent for an outdoor augmented reality application was filed.
-Since then, Trimble has teamed up with over a dozen hardware and software providers to be among the first to bring relevant mixed reality software applications to the enterprise market.
+Trimble has been deploying mixed reality in our products since 1997 when our first patent for an outdoor augmented reality application was filed.
+Since then, Trimble has teamed up with over a dozen hardware and software providers to be among the first to bring relevant mixed reality products to the enterprise market.

-Mixed Reality and holographic technology bring the models out of the screen and provide users the ability to engage and interact with design data more intuitively.
-Moreover, unleashing the 3D model democratizes the data to a diverse group of stakeholders, offering a more natural way to experience and understand the design.
-While years of education and practice might train architects and structural engineers to visualize their designs in 3D, other stakeholders have a hard time deciphering them.
+Mixed reality and spatial computing brings the model out of the screen and provide users the ability to engage and interact with data more intuitively.
+Moreover, unleashing the 3D model democratizes the data to a diverse group of stakeholders, offering a more natural way to experience and understand the work to be done.

 Virtual reality (think Oculus Rift and HTC Vive) is a fully immersive technology, secluding the user to visualize only digital content.

-Augmented reality (think Google Glass) technology combines the physical and virtual worlds together by overlaying digital information into the user’s environment, typically via a two-dimensional display.
+Augmented reality (see: Trimble SiteVision) technology combines the physical and virtual worlds together by overlaying digital information into the user’s environment, typically via a two-dimensional display.

-Mixed reality (think Microsoft HoloLens or Google Tango) technology can be thought of as a more advanced augmented reality; it recognizes its surroundings and allows the digital content to interact with the real-world.
+Mixed reality (think Microsoft HoloLens) technology can be thought of as a more advanced augmented reality; it recognizes its surroundings and allows the digital content to interact with the real-world in three dimensions.

-Our customers in the AEC industry are using the technology to visualize 3D design earlier and more effectively than ever before, rapidly iterate on design ideas in 3D, collaborate with others (both collocated and remote) while immersed in the design, overlay designs on the real world for things such as clash detection and renovation visualization, and use models in the real world as an “instruction guide” for actual production.
+Our customers in AEC are using apps like SketchUp Viewer and Trimble Connect to visualize 3D design earlier and more effectively than ever before, rapidly iterate on design ideas in 3D, collaborate with others (both collocated and remote) while immersed in the design, overlay designs on the real world for things such as clash detection and renovation visualization, and use models in the real world as an “instruction guide” for actual production.
 This is significantly improving data communication and interpretation to reduce rework, increase productivity, and improve overall job quality.

-In the mining industry, our customers are using mixed reality to visualize their open pit mines on a tabletop or immersively while sitting at their desks thousands of miles away.
+In the mining industry, our customers are using Visual Intelligence to interact with digital twins of their open pit mines on a tabletop or immersively while sitting at their desks thousands of miles away.
 They can overlay important information such as stockpiles volumes, ore movements and grade, and near real-time locations of machinery and trucks.

 We’ve just started to crack open the possibilities of this technology.
 Have an idea?
 Let us know!

-The Trimble Mixed Reality professional services team is inviting select partners to join us in bringing this cutting-edge technology to the world.
-As part of the Trimble Partnership Program, early adopters receive access to pre-release feature sets, hands-on consulting to scope use cases and structure workflows around the technology, and prioritized consideration for feature requests and custom development.
+The Trimble Mixed Reality professional services team provides training, workflow guidance and implementation support on the full suite of Trimble’s mixed-reality solutions.
+As part of the program, customers receive access to pre-release feature sets, hands-on consulting to scope use cases and structure workflows around the technology, and prioritized consideration for feature requests and custom development.

-Industry-leading companies, such as Acciona, BP, Gensler, CSCEC, and Brookfield GIS are already reaping the benefits of this technology.
+Industry-leading companies, such as Acciona, BP, Consolis, AECOM, Gensler, and CSCEC, are already reaping the benefits of mixed reality.